 Other inexpensive updates you can make are to clean the grout, replace missing tiles, and give the walls a fresh coat of paint.
 Your goal with bathrooms specifically should be to make them look as clean and bright as possible.
 If you’re looking to save as much money as possible, you can always do some easy bathroom renovations yourself.

 A critical home selling mistake you can make is trying to sell a darkly-lit house.
 Lighting is magical.
 It’s used to add warmth to a home, illuminate it, and make the most of space perception.
 Before selling your house, check to see if all the lighting fixtures are functional.
 After that, change the faulty light bulbs with new ones.
 Also, place bulbs with high wattage in dim rooms to light up the spaces.
 Consider letting in more natural light.
 Replace heavy drapes with light ones.
 Besides appeal, your house will appear more prominent than its actual size since lighting has that influence on space perception.
 We’ve noticed that gold fixtures are old-fashioned, and brushed nickel fixtures are more popular than brass.

 If your house has unsightly water stains on the roof or the floor, potential buyers will assume that there are numerous hidden problems beneath the surface.
 Call a plumber and have them check whether there are leaking pipes or poor drainage in your basement.
 Once the issues have been fixed, replace the ceiling with a new one and have drywall installed.

-Depersonalizing your home is one of the quickest and cheapest wins you can do.
+Depersonalizing your home is one of the quickest and cheapest wins you can do to get your house ready to sell in 30 days.
 Removing personal items to you or your family makes it easier for prospective buyers to picture themselves in your home.
 For example, temporarily putting away items such as children’s drawings on refrigerators and family photos on walls will help the buyers visualize themselves living in the house with their families.

 9. Do a thorough cleaning